A BRIEF HISTORY OF WHITEHAVEN, CUMBRIA

 In the middle of the 18th century several new streets were built including Charles Street, Scotch Street, Catherine Street, George Street and New Town.
 Furthermore by the late 18th century Whitehaven was the 6th largest port in England.
 It had a fleet of 448 ships.

 Meanwhile conditions in the town improved.
-In 1708 Town and Harbour Board of Trustees was formed who ran Whitehaven from day to day.
+In 1708 Town and Harbour Board of Trustees were formed who ran Whitehaven from day to day.
 Then in 1743, a scavenger was appointed to clean the streets and from 1781 the streets of Whitehaven were lit with oil lamps.

 St James's Church in Queen Street was built in 1753 and Whitehaven castle was built in 1769.
 In 1783 a dispensary was opened where the poor could obtain free medicines.

 During the 18th century the port boomed.
 Sugar Tongue Quay was built in 1735 to unload cargoes of sugar from the West Indies.
 Lime Quay (from which limes were exported) was built in 1754.
 In the town shipbuilding was a flourishing industry.
 (Timber was imported from the Baltic).
 There were also related industries in Whitehaven such as rope making and sail making.
 Meanwhile, coal mining boomed in the Whitehaven area.
 Ever-increasing quantities were exported from Whitehaven.

 However in the later 18th century the merchants of Glasgow took away the tobacco trade from Whitehaven.
 The American War of Independence finally ended the trade, as obviously, the Americans stopped selling their tobacco to the British.
 However, rum was still imported into Whitehaven in large quantities.

 Meanwhile in 1778 during the American war of Independence a ship captained by John Paul Jones attacked the port of Whitehaven.
-Jones was born in Scotland but apprenticed as a seamen in Whitehaven.
-Despite the attack Whitehaven Georgian continued to flourish.
+Jones was born in Scotland but apprenticed as a seaman in Whitehaven.
+Despite the attack, Whitehaven Georgian continued to flourish.

 WHITEHAVEN IN THE 19th CENTURY